zookzook/binary-code-modulation/README.md

 There are a few optimizations:

 * Instead of digitalWrite the programm uses direct port manipulation.
 This is much faster.
-* The setHSV implementation avoids float point arithmetic.
+* The hsv2rgb implementation avoids float point arithmetic.
 So the parameters should be in [0..255] instead of [0..1].
 * Using SPI instead of bit banging.

 In the main loop there is a little animation for five RGB-LEDs to demonstrate the BCM in action.